iankronquist/zeta/README.md

 - Dynamic typing

+- Garbage collection

+- Separate integer and floating-point types (both 64-bit)

 - Dynamically extensible objects with prototypal inheritance, as in JavaScript

-- Garbage collection
+- No distinction between statements and expression, everything is an expression, as in LISP

 - A user-extensible grammar, giving programmers the ability to define new syntactic constructs

 - Operator overloading, to allow defining new types that behave like native types

-- No distinction between statements and expression, everything is an expression, as in LISP

 - Functional constructs such as map and foreach

 - A module system

-- An easy to use canvas library to render simple 2D graphics
+- A very easy to use canvas library to render simple 2D graphics and make simple UIs

 - The ability to suspend and resume running programs